-A: Counseling services are provided free of charge to currently enrolled students.
+A: All counseling services are provided free of charge to currently enrolled students.

-A: The topic of confidentiality is taken very seriously at the CAPS Center, since counseling often involves sharing sensitive, personal, and private information by clients with their counselor.
+A: The topic of confidentiality is taken very seriously at the CAPS Center, since counseling often involves sharing personal and private information.

 - Danger - if there is reason to believe that someone is in imminent danger of abuse, neglect, or harm to self and/or others, then a counselor is legally required to report this information to appropriate people to help ensure safety.